Are you thinking about getting a divorce, but you just can’t bring yourself to go through with it?

 “No One in My Family Has Ever Been Divorced”

-Being the first person in your family to graduate university is an accomplishment.
+Being the first person in your family to graduate from university is an accomplishment.
 If you’re the first person in your family to get divorced, that’s a dubious distinction.

 Many people see divorce as bringing shame and scandal to a family, and they don’t want to be the ones to do it.
 However, just because no one in your family has been divorced doesn’t mean they’ve all had happy marriages.
 Maybe many of your family members are miserable.
 You don’t have to be any longer, though.